 This is a Group statement covering AA Limited and its applicable subsidiary entities which operate in the UK and have an annual turnover exceeding £36 million, this being Automobile Association Developments Limited, Automobile Association Insurance Services Limited, AA Brand Management Limited, AA Corporation Limited, AA Intermediate Co Limited and DriveTech (UK) Limited.

-Police-Referred driver courses continue to be delivered online in accordance with the latest Government advice.
-Courses will be accessed via a secure video link from either your laptop, tablet or phone.
+Police–Referred driver courses continue to be predominantly delivered online via a secure video link from either, laptop, tablet or phone.
+Some classroom courses are available by phoning our call centre.